Understanding the Maternity Delivery Process in Hong Kong

 What to Expect During Labour

-Labour progress can last 12 to 24 hours, or even more.
-You are encouraged to draw up a birth plan and discuss your preferences with your doctor and midwife.
+The entire labour progress usually lasts between 12 to 24 hours.
+For the team to best understand your birth preferences, you are encouraged to draw up a birth plan and share this with your doctor and midwife.

 The Matilda team believe in a parent-baby friendly approach and welcome the presence of partners during the big event.
-They offer a ratio of one midwife to one mother in active labour and during delivery.
+Each mother has a dedicated midwife looking after her in active labour and during delivery.

 Pushing and Delivery

-When you reach the second stage, it’s time to push (when your cervix is fully dilated to 10 cm, you may feel pressure and the urge to push).
-Doctor and midwife will guide you on when and how to push.
-Pushing can take anywhere from a few minutes to several hours. .
-Midwives are experienced in different birth positions, such as lithotomy position, squatting position, all-four position and side lying position.
+When you reach the second stage, it’s time to push, and soon you will meet your little one.
+As the cervix becomes fully dilated to 10 cm, you may feel pressure and the urge to push, the Doctor and midwife will guide you on when and how to push.
+Pushing can take anywhere from a few minutes to an hour or more.
+Midwives are experienced in helping mums deliver in different birth positions such as the lithotomy position, squatting position, all-four position and side lying position.

-You won’t be separated from your baby during the first golden hour after birth, and uninterrupted skin-to-skin contact is allowed and even encouraged.
-The midwife will initiate breastfeeding support for you and your newborn.
+During the first golden hour after birth, if all is well, your baby will be with you for uninterrupted skin-to–skin contact to enjoy bonding, and all the other benefits this brings.
+The midwife will initiate first breastfeeding support to you and your newborn.
 All the measurements, baby bath and vaccination will be arranged afterwards.

 Potential Complications During Natural Birth

 Understanding the maternity delivery process is crucial in preparing for your new baby’s arrival.
-From the early stages of pregnancy to the actual delivery, there are numerous factors to consider and decisions to make.
+From the early stages of pregnancy to the actual delivery, there are many factors to consider and decisions to make.
 It’s essential to have a clear understanding of the various delivery options available, including vaginal delivery and C-section, as well as the potential risks and benefits associated with each.
+Antenatal classes are a great way to meet soon-to-be mums and ask questions.
+If you want to find out more information you can visit the Matilda website www.matilda.org where statistics on deliveries are benchmarked.

-Remember that every pregnancy and delivery is unique.
-Don’t hesitate to ask questions, seek support from healthcare professionals like doctors and midwives, and advocate for yourself and your baby during your maternity journey.
+Every pregnancy and delivery is unique so don’t hesitate to ask questions, seek support from healthcare professionals and advocate for yourself and your baby during your maternity journey.

 Useful Links: